Wouldn’t it be great if you could publish a new post on your WordPress site, and the following took place … just from your web address:

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-You can change the ‘base’ tag or category of your URLs using the following syntax:
+You can change the ‘base’ tag or category of your URLs using the following structure:

-For example, using “topics” as your category base will display your category links as ‘http://domain.com/topics/category_name/’.
+For example, changing your category base to “travel” would display your category links as ‘http://domain.com/travel/category_name/’.

 Permalinks – Useful Tips